shopsys/shopsys/docs/basic-concepts/introduction-to-model-architecture.md

 ## Repository

-Is a class used to provide access to all entities of its scope.
+It is a class used to provide access to all entities of its scope.
 Repository enables code reuse of retrieving logic.
 Thanks to repositories, there is no need to use DQL/SQL in controllers or facades.

-Repository methods have easily readable names and clear return types so IDE auto-completion works great.
+Repository methods have easily readable names and clear return types, so IDE auto-completion works great.

 In Shopsys Platform repository is mostly used to retrieve entities from the database using Doctrine but can be used to access any other data storage.

-Repositories should be used only by facade so you should avoid using them in any other part of the application.
+Repositories should be used only by facade, so you should avoid using them in any other part of the application.

 ### Example